Dynasty-Li/Dynasty-Li.github.io/index.md

   </tr>
 </table>

 Hello, my name is Xiang Li, a Year 3 student from the [Xi'an Jiaotong-Liverpool Univiersity](https://www.xjtlu.edu.cn/) in China.
 My major is Information and Computing Science (also with a bachelor's degree in Computer Science from the [University of Liverpool](https://www.liverpool.ac.uk/) in the UK).
-I am also an IEEE Student Member.

 For more details about me, please read my website and my [CV/Resume](/papers/CV.pdf).
-My Twitter: [@XiangLi0929](https://twitter.com/XiangLi0929).
+My Twitter: [@XiangLi0929](https://twitter.com/XiangLi0929) and my <a href="mailto:dynasty.li@outlook.com">e-mail.</a>

 <h2 id="Academic-Experience">Academic Experience</h2>

 I have been working in the [X-CHI Lab] of [Xi'an Jiaotong-Liverpool Univiersity](https://www.xjtlu.edu.cn/) as a research assistant under the supervision of the Head of our department [Prof. Hai-Ning Liang](https://www.xjtlu.edu.cn/en/departments/academic-departments/computer-science-and-software-engineering/staff/hai-liang/) and [Dr. Wenge Xu](https://www.researchgate.net/profile/Wenge_Xu/) since 2019 summer, with a focus on Virtual and Augmented Reality, Game Tech (Exergames) and Users' Interaction Experience.

-I also worked at the [Exertion Games Lab](https://exertiongameslab.org/) of [Monash University](https://www.monash.edu/) as a research assistant, lying primarily in the fields of Leveraging Electrical Muscle Stimulation as an Embodied Memory Support Device.
-[Prof. Florian 'Floyd' Mueller](http://floydmueller.com/), [Prof. Elise van den Hoven](http://elisevandenhoven.com/), and [Rakesh Patibanda](https://rakeshpatibanda.com) (Ph.D.) are my advisors of this intern.
+I also worked at the [Exertion Games Lab](https://exertiongameslab.org/) of [Monash University](https://www.monash.edu/) as a research assistant, lying primarily in the field of Leveraging Electrical Muscle Stimulation as an Embodied Memory Support Device.
+[Prof. Florian 'Floyd' Mueller](http://floydmueller.com/) and [Rakesh Patibanda](https://rakeshpatibanda.com) (Ph.D.) are my advisors of this intern.

 <img src="/logo.png" width="50%">

-I served as a reviewer for IMWUT (Ubicomp 2020), ISMAR 2020, VRST 2020, CHI PLAY 2020, IEEE TVCG (IEEE VR 2021 Journal-track) and CHI 2021, and I got 2x Special Recognitions for Outstanding Reviews for ISMAR 2020.
+I served as a reviewer for IMWUT (Ubicomp 2020), ISMAR 2020, VRST 2020, CHI PLAY 2020, IEEE VR 2021 (& IEEE TVCG) and CHI 2021, and I got 2x Special Recognitions for Outstanding Reviews for ISMAR 2020.

 <h2 id="Publications">Selected Publications</h2>

-**Note**: ACM CHI, ACM SIGGRAPH (& Asia), IEEE VR, IEEE ISMAR, ACM UIST, and ACM CHI PLAY are generally recognized as top-tier conferences in my field of Human-Computer Interaction, Game Technology, Interaction Design, and Virtual/Augmented Reality.
+**Note**: ACM CHI, IEEE VR, IEEE ISMAR, and ACM CHI PLAY are generally recognized as top-tier (CORE A/A*) conferences in my field of HCI and VR/AR.

 For my full publications, please refer to my [google scholar](https://scholar.google.com/citations?hl=zh-CN&user=HDQU65AAAAAJ#) page.